Jahi Jahiu

+Jahi Jahiu (born 1959) is an Albanian playwright and dramaturgist.

+Early life

-Jahi Jahiu was an Albanian playwright and dramaturgist.
-He was born in the village Sllubica of Gjilan, 1959.
+He was born in the village Sllubica of Gjilan in 1959.

 Education work

 He was the primary and secondary head in the Faculty of Arts – Dramaturgy, University of Belgrade, Yugoslav Drama Theatre.
 Jahiu is one of the first five Albanian playwrights.
 He has carried out dozens of major projects and adapted works for the stage.

 He worked during the 80s on Radio Pristina television program RTP(Radio Television of Kosovo).
 He was a former director of the Professional Theatre of Gjilan in a five-year term.

 Playwright

 He helped deliver original Albanian dramas, such as Rropollari and Holy Family.

 He was the playwright, theater director and director of the drama Nebi Islam.
 He authored the play O also have I'a friend.